Amazon Alexa: Privacy concerns

-Alexa has been known to listen in on private conversations and store personal information which was hacked and sent to the hacker.
+Alexa has been known to listen in on private conversations, and store personal information which was hacked and sent to the hacker.
 Although Amazon has announced that this was a rare occurrence, Alexa shows the dangers of using technology and sharing private information with robotics.
 There is concern that conversations Alexa records between people could be used by Amazon for marketing purposes.
 Privacy experts have expressed real concern about how marketing is getting involved in every stage of people's lives without users noticing.
 This has necessitated the creation of regulations that can protect users' private information from technology companies.
 A New Hampshire judge ruled in November 2018 that authorities could examine recordings from an Amazon Echo device recovered from the home of murder victim Christine Sullivan for use as evidence against defendant Timothy Verrill.
 Investigators believe that the device, which belonged to the victim's boyfriend, could have captured audio of the murder and its aftermath.
 During the Chris Watts interrogation/interview video at timestamp 16:15:15, Watts was told by the interrogator, "We know that there's an Alexa in your house, and you know those are trained to record distress", indicating Alexa may send recordings to Amazon if certain frequencies and decibels (that can only be heard during intense arguments or screams) are detected.
 Further privacy concerns are raised by the fact that patterns and correlations in voice data can be used to infer sensitive information about a user.
-Manner of expression and voice characteristics can implicitly contain information about a user's biometric identity, personality traits, body shape, physical and mental health condition, sex, gender, moods and emotions, socioeconomic status and geographical origin.
+Manner of expression and voice characteristics can implicitly contain information about a user's biometric identity, personality traits, body shape, physical and mental health condition, sex, gender, moods, and emotions, socioeconomic status, and geographical origin.

 Bullying

-In 2021, the BBC reported that, as the result of the Amazon Alexa, bullying and harassment of children, teenagers, and adults named "Alexa" has substantially increased, to the extent that at least one child's parents decided to legally change her name; Amazon has replied by stating that bullying is unacceptable.
+In 2021, the BBC reported that, as a result of the Amazon Alexa, bullying and harassment of children, teenagers, and adults named "Alexa" has substantially increased, to the extent that at least one child's parents decided to legally change her name; Amazon has replied by stating that bullying is unacceptable.

 Mimicry of specific humans including the dead

-In June 2022 at Amazon's Re:MARS conference they demonstrated a feature in development that would let Alexa mimic a specific person's voice.
-The example shown was of a deceased grandmother reading a story to a child.
-The AI is capable of learning a voice from less than a minute of recorded audio.
-Some people raised ethical concerns about this, specifically the consent of the dead and the potential use of such technology by criminals.
+At the Amazon Re:MARS conference In June 2022 the company demonstrated a feature in development that would let Alexa mimic a specific person's voice.
+An example showed a deceased grandmother reading a story to a child.
+The AI application is capable of learning a voice from less than a minute of recorded audio.
+This prompted ethical concerns, specifically with regard to the lack of consent by the dead and the potential use of such technology by criminals.
 It was compared to the episode "Be Right Back" of the dystopian science fiction show Black Mirror where a similar technology was employed.

+Incorrect information

+In 2023, Alexa incorrectly told users that the 2020 United States presidential election was "stolen by a massive amount of election fraud" and the elections were "notorious for many incidents of irregularities and indications pointing to electoral fraud taking place in major metro centers."